Back to blog

 • Make east-west movement more visible with targeted logging and detections.

 The goal isn't perfection.
 It's making every step an attacker takes noisier and more expensive.
-Small, consistent moves add up, and that's what gets you closer to CMMC and real resilience.
+Small, consistent moves add up, and that's what gets you closer to both CMMC and real resilience.